cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 knowledge of the password, and both client and server agree on a mutually authenticated shared secret key.

 OPAQUE produces two outputs: a session secret and an export key.
-The export key may be used for additional application-specific purposes, as outlined in {{export-key-usage}}.
+The export key is only available to the client, and may be used for additional application-specific purposes, as outlined in {{export-key-usage}}.
 The output `export_key` MUST NOT be used in any way before the MAC value in the envelope is validated.
 See {{envelope-encryption}} for more details about this requirement.